Eryadu/Java_feb_2025/src/april17JenkinsPipeLine/readme.md

 Jenkins - Automate, build, test, deploy
-IDE - Intigratted development environment ( we can write code, compile, and see output)
+IDE - Integrated development environment ( we can write code, compile, and see output)

 CRON job-- Crontab.guru to scheduler ?